DIRECTIONS

 Arriving in Rome by Plane.

+Rome’s main airport, (Fiumicino Airport, airport code FCO), also known as Leonardo da Vinci Airport, is Italy’s largest.
+It is 16 miles from Rome’s city center and one does not have to go anywhere near the busy traffic of the city to be on your way to my home.
 From the airport, it is a 2-hour and 15-minute car trip to the house.
-I recommend that you consider renting my 2022 Fiat 500x 4-door, manual transmission car to use during your stay.
-My charge for this is only $500 per week as compared to $1000-$1200 per week for a small rental car at the airport AND, if you do rent my car, you and your party can be picked up and later returned to the airport by my property manager, Davide Lupo in San Venanzo, who speaks English.
+I recommend that you consider renting my 2023 Fiat 500x 4-door, manual transmission car to use during your stay.
+My charge for this is $500 per week as compared to $1000+ per week you would pay at the airport, and, if you do rent my car, you and your party can be picked up and later returned to the airport by either myself or my property manager, Davide in San Venanzo, who speaks English.

-The TOTAL cost for BOTH of those “chauffeured” roundtrips is only $300 well worth t especially after all the money you save renting my car instead of a rental car at the airport.
-(By the way, in Italy, the car is insured, so, anyone I approved can drive my car and be insured.)
-Renting my car also saves you from having to go to the car rental section of the airport, wait an hour+ at the desk, then having to drive 2+ hours to my home after a long flight.
-Later, when returning to the airport, it saves you the stress of having to go 2 hours earlier than you normally would to return the rental car, which you better have topped off with gas to avoid a substantial penalty.
-If you are just 2-3 people with your luggage, David will pick you up and return you in my car.
-More than 2 people will be picked up via a bigger car or van that can take 4-6 people and all of their luggage.
-The $300 fee, however, remains the same no matter which vehicle is required.
+The TOTAL cost for BOTH of those roundtrips is $600, well worth it, especially after a long flight.
+In Italy, the car is insured, so, anyone I approve can drive my car and be insured.
+Being picked up and returned also saves you from having to go to the car rental section of the airport, wait an hour+ at the desk, then having to drive 2.5 hours to my home.
+Later, when returning to the airport, it saves you the stress of having to go 2 hours earlier than you normally would, to return the rental car which you better have topped off with gas to avoid a substantial penalty.
+If you are just 3-4 people with your luggage, Davide or I will pick you up and return you in my car.
+More than 4 people (and their luggage) will require a larger car or van, the extra cost of which I will absorb.
+The $600 R/T fee, however, remains the same no matter which vehicle is required.
+Also, very convenient, is the fact that Google maps on your phone will interface with my car and the routes you choose will be displayed on the dashboard screen.
+I also keep a Garmin GPS unit at the house for your use, (no extra charge) if you wish.
+It has, saved in it, about 20 cool places to visit as well as some restaurants, It provides extra peace of mind and saves time when driving – and – no matter where you might be at the end of your day, you just press “Roberts House” and the route back to my house will display.

 A Few Words about Driving in Italy:

-Italian cars have the steering wheel on the same side of the car as we do here in the states.
-Italians also drive on the same side of the road as we do in the U.S.
+Italian cars have the steering wheel on the same side of the car as in the US and Italians drive on the same side of the road as we do in the U.S.

 Driving in Italy is easy.
-The roads are well-maintained, the signage is excellent (lots of signs, and in the right places), the roads have many safety features and there are more rest-stops, gas stations and snack bars on their highways than in the U.S. I was nervous the first time I drove in Italy, but within 15 minutes I was fine and could see how good the roads, signs, bridges, exits, etc. were.
-The things you hear about crazy Italian drivers speeding around like madmen are generally false, although you will see that somewhat around big dense cities like Rome and Naples.
-The Italians use the left lane of multi-lane highways ONLY for momentary passing and it is considered very rude to be driving in the left lane unless you are passing.
+The roads are well-maintained, the signage is excellent, the roads have many safety features and there are more rest-stops, gas stations and snack bars on their highways than in the U.S. The things you hear about crazy Italian drivers speeding around like madmen are generally false, although you will see that somewhat around big cities like Rome and Naples (like you would in Manhattan or Los Angeles, for example).
+One thing that is very strict in Italy is the fact that the left lane of multi-lane highways are used ONLY for momentary passing and it is considered very rude to be driving in the left lane for any extended period unless you are passing.

 Highway Tolls

-Almost all autostrade are toll roads.
-The easiest way to pay tolls is to use a major credit card.
-When you get to the exit ramp, look for the lanes with a large sign showing the pictures of the various credit cards.
+Almost all autostrade (major superhighways) in Italy are toll roads.
+The easiest way to pay tolls on these highways is to use a credit card.
+As you approach the toll booths, look for the lanes with a sign showing the picture of credit cards.
 Insert the toll ticket first (with the arrow pointing forward), then your credit card (with the hologram out).
 To get a receipt, push the red button after you retrieve your credit card.
+Another benefit of renting my car, is that I have the Telepass (EasyPass) on the windshield of my car and I INCLUDE your highway tolls in the price that I charge for renting my car, so, your tolls are "on me" and you can just go through any Telepass lane quickly and with much less hassle than having to stop to use a credit card.

 Breakdown Services